-The 2008 evaluation of CeaseFire—Chicago (now known as Cure Violence) by Skogan and colleagues included three types of methodologies to assess the impact of the program on shootings and killings: time-series analysis, hot-spot mapping, and network analysis.
+The 2008 evaluation of CeaseFire-Chicago (now known as Cure Violence) by Skogan and colleagues included three types of methods to assess the impact of the program on shootings and killings: time-series analysis, hot-spot mapping, and network analysis.
 The time-series analyses used archival data on selected program sites and matched comparison areas to examine trends in violence in Chicago, Illinois.
 Crime mapping techniques were used to examine the impact of the introduction of the program on short-term trends in the microlevel distribution of shootings.
 Social network analyses examined the effect of CeaseFire on networks of within-gang and between-gang homicides and the number of violent gangs active in the area.
 Because crime in Chicago had plummeted during the study period, the emphases of the evaluation were on whether crime was further down, if crime hot spots had moved around or cooled visibly, and if networks of gang homicide weakened more in the program sites than in comparison areas, following the implementation of the program.
 The comparison areas represented the known and unknown factors that were behind the general decline in crime in the city and helped isolate the independent effects of CeaseFire.
 Crime trends in comparison areas provided a baseline to be contrasted with trends in the program areas.

 A time-series analysis was used to compare preprogram and postprogram data across seven CeaseFire program sites with comparison areas that were not being served by CeaseFire during the same period.
 The seven sites in Chicago were Auburn Gresham, Englewood, Logan Square, Rogers Park, Southwest, West Garfield Park, and West Humboldt Park.
 The vast majority of residents in these areas were African American or Latino.
 The seven sites had been in operation long enough to accumulate comparable and lengthy postprogram data series by the end of 2006.
 The overall average postprogram period was 59.3 months, ranging from 33 to 79 months.
 For most areas, there was a total of 192 months of data (16 years).
 The comparison areas were identified by matching CeaseFire areas with police beats with similar demographic features, including racial composition, family organization, poverty, and home ownership.
 There were on average three comparison beats series for each of the seven CeaseFire sites.
 The comparison areas essentially represented the hosts of known and unknown factors that lie behind the general decline in crime being seen across the entire city, which helped in isolating the independent effects of CeaseFire.